Mobile Bespoke Tailor Singapore: What It Is and How It Works

 It means I come to you.

-You pick a time that works — early morning before the office, a Saturday afternoon, a lunch slot.
-We meet at your home or wherever you’re comfortable, and everything happens there.
-Measurements, fabric swatches, style discussions, fittings.
-All of it, on your schedule, in your space.
+You pick a time that works — early morning, a lunch window, a Saturday afternoon.
+We meet at your home or office, and everything happens there: measurements, fabric swatches, style discussion, fittings.
+On your schedule, in your space.

-Most clients find this makes for a much better consultation.
+Most clients find the consultation is better this way.
 You’re relaxed.
 You can see how a fabric looks in your own lighting.
 There’s no ambient rush.
-The quality is identical to any bespoke atelier.
-The only difference is where the work takes place.
+The process takes the time it needs to take, which is what makes the result good.

 How the Process Works, Start To Finish